Murphy316/mdfile/docs/README.md

 ## Selecting features:

-* As shown in the [Features](https://github.com/Murphy316/mdfile/blob/master/docs/README.md#features) description there are a number of features we have implemented in the starter-kit that demonstrate filtering the results that are returned from the NewsBC API as well as the other user selected options such as "Dark/Light Mode",  "Show/Hide Text", bpookmarked story "Favorites".
+* As shown in the [Features](https://github.com/Murphy316/mdfile/blob/master/docs/README.md#features) description there are several features we have implemented in the starter-kit that demonstrate filtering the results that are returned from the NewsBC API as well as the other user-selected options such as "Dark/Light Mode",  "Show/Hide Text", bookmarked story "Favorites".
 When a user selects "End Session" all of the cookies associated with the user will be destroyed.

 ![Screenshot](./images/selecting-features.png)